jsanvil/som24/docs/unit01.md

 - **Printer** and **scanner**.
 Items used for printing and scanning text or graphic data.
 - External **storage** devices**.
 These store data permanently and can be easily moved from one system to another.
 Typical examples are USB external hard drives, *pendrives* or SD cards.
-- **Other** devices: game controllers, digitising tablets, virtual reality glasses, barcode scanners, projectors, etc.
+- **Other** devices: game controllers, digitizing tablets, virtual reality glasses, barcode scanners, projectors, etc.

 ---